Wide Awake (Katy Perry song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Wide Awake" made its first appearance on the US Billboard Bubbling Under Hot 100 chart at number 19 based on digital sales alone following the release of Teenage Dream: The Complete Confection.
 After Perry's performance on the 2012 Billboard Music Awards, it debuted on the Billboard Hot 100 at number 35 as the second highest debut of the week, behind Phillip Phillips' "Home".
 The same week, the song debuted on multiple Billboard component charts – at number 29 on the Pop Songs and 35 on the Adult Pop Songs charts.
 For the chart issue dated June 4, 2012, "Wide Awake" debuted at number 50 on the Dance/Club Play Songs chart as well as moving 5 spots on the Pop songs chart to number 20.
 The song reached the summit on the week of August 4, 2012.
 On June 13, 2012, the single moved ten positions to nine on the Billboard Hot 100, and has sold 402,000 downloads.
 The following week, the single reached number four, and on the chart dated August 11, 2012, it peaked at number two on the Billboard Hot 100, making the song Perry's eighth consecutive single to reach the top three of the chart since "California Gurls", as well as her first song to peak in the runner-up position.
 It was kept off the top spot by Carly Rae Jepsen's "Call Me Maybe".
 On the week August 4, 2012, the song topped the Dance Club Songs chart, making her tenth consecutive number-one on the chart since 2009's "Waking Up in Vegas", extending her own record.
 The song has sold 3.5 million copies in the nation as of August 2020 and received a quintuple platinum certification from the Recording Industry Association of America (RIAA).